openhab/openhab-addons/bundles/org.openhab.binding.lgwebos/README.md

 Thing lgwebos:WebOSTV:tv1 [ deviceId="3aab9eea-953b-4272-bdbd-f0cd0ecf4a46" ]
 ```

-However, for the next steps of this example we will assumes you are using automatic discovery and the default ThingID.
+However, for the next steps of this example we will assume you are using automatic discovery and the default ThingID.

 demo.items: